serialport/node-serialport/README.md

 <a name="module_serialport--SerialPort.parsers"></a>

 #### `SerialPort.parsers` : <code>object</code>
-The default parsers are [Transform streams](https://nodejs.org/api/stream.html#stream_class_stream_transform) that parse data in different ways and can process incoming data.
+The default parsers are [Transform streams](https://nodejs.org/api/stream.html#stream_class_stream_transform) that parse data in different ways and that can process incoming data.

 To use the parsers, you must create them and then pipe the SerialPort to the parser.
-Don't write to the parser but to the SerialPort object.
+Write to the SerialPort object, not to the parser.

 **Kind**: static property of [<code>SerialPort</code>](#exp_module_serialport--SerialPort)
 **Since**: 5.0.0